csariyildiz/csariyildiz.github.io/_posts/technical/english-english/text-list/2023-06-03-classnotes-cybersecurity.md

     - Books
 ---

-Lime my other list regarding text books.
-In my previous posts I have listed textbooks regarding.

 Last year I attended to Cyber Security masters program in Bahcesehir University In Istanbul.
 Cyber Security focuses on ensuring the security of computer systems.
 The increasing importance of cyber security has been effective in choosing this department.
 I want to share my opinions about them and give some notes on the class.

 The two-year education lasts for four semesters.
-In the first two semesters of programme, I took eight courses.
+In the first two semesters of programme, I took eight courses and thesis :

 ```
 1. Digital Forensics